ryoon/netbsd-ddwg/netbsd-ddwg.md

 the driver utilizes abstract handles.
 These handles and the according functions are provided by the parent (i.e. the driver of the bussystem).
-Of course, all possible parents (`vsbus` and `ibus` in this case) for a given child (`le`, in this case) need to provide the same interfaces (Things get even more entertaining when we account for other architectures. le may also be attached to tc, pci, zbus, vme, dio, mainbus, sbus, ... .).
+Of course, all possible parents (`vsbus` and `ibus` in this case) for a given child (`le`, in this case) need to provide the same interfaces (Things get even more entertaining when we account for other architectures. `le` may also be attached to `tc`, `pci`, `zbus`, `vme`, `dio`, `mainbus`, `sbus`, ... .).
 These interfaces and the dependencies among the drivers and the other kernel subsystems are described in more detail via so-called *attributes* further down.

-### sys/kern/subr autoconf.c
+### `sys/kern/subr_autoconf.c`
-The functions found in sys/kern/subr autoconf.c walk down the cfdata table in ioconf.c on boot and descend down the entire device tree.
+The functions found in `sys/kern/subr_autoconf.c` walk down the `cfdata` table in `ioconf.c` on boot and descend down the entire device tree.
 For this to work properly, each driver needs to implement a special interface for these functions.

 The reader is advised to read the following manual pages, preferably in this
-order: driver(9), config(9), autoconf(9).
+order: `driver(9)`, `config(9)`, `autoconf(9)`.

 ### Attributes and Locators
 Something that unfortunately does not become quite clear are the differences and interrelations among the interface- and plain attributes and locators.
-A plain attribute simply signifies that a driver has a certain property, such as, for example, that the driver enables an ethernet or a serial interface.
+A *plain attribute* simply signifies that a driver has a certain property, such as, for example, that the driver enables an ethernet or a serial interface.
 This allows several similar drivers to associate themselves with the attribute and thusly utilize the same source code.
-When a driver is included in a kernel that requires a certain attribute, the source code snippets that provide the attribute are then included in the kernel as well. ifnet, ether, tty, isadma, ... are examples of such plain attributes.
+When a driver is included in a kernel that requires a certain attribute, the source code snippets that provide the attribute are then included in the kernel as well. `ifnet`, `ether`, `tty`, `isadma`, ... are examples of such plain attributes.

 An interface attribute describes a logical software interface between some devices, typically a bus driver and the attached drivers.
 Usually, it contains one or more so-called "locators".
 A locator contains the "position" on the bus / controller at which the child-device can be found.
-In the above mentioned kernel configuration file, for example, there exists the qe device, which attaches to the uba (
+In the above mentioned kernel configuration file, for example, there exists the qe device, which attaches to the `uba` (
-Before the QBus, there was the very similar UniBus; UniBus Aadapters then became ubas.
-Since both busses are very similar, a single bus driver is sufficient for both.), meaning the QBus driver implements the software interface labeled with the attribute uba, to which the device qe refers. csr is the (only) locator of the interface attribute uba.
+Before the QBus, there was the very similar UniBus; *U*ni*Bus* Aadapters then became `ubas`.
+Since both busses are very similar, a single bus driver is sufficient for both.), meaning the QBus driver implements the software interface labeled with the attribute `uba`, to which the device qe refers. `csr` is the (only) locator of the interface attribute `uba`.

 ```
 device uba { csr }